Arts & Sciences Classical Languages

-The undergraduate adviser will inform students of the scheduling and format of assessment activities.
+The undergraduate advisor will inform students of the scheduling and format of assessment activities.

 Results of participation in these assessment activities will in no way affect a student’s GPA or graduation.

-A minor is required and may be any Plan A minor approved offered by the College with the consent of the adviser.
+A minor is required and may be any Plan A minor approved offered by the College with the consent of the advisor.